stevecassidy/emuR/cran-comments.md

 There were no WARNINGs and no ERRORs.

-There were minor NOTEs about the change of maintainership and about LaTeX.
+There were minor NOTEs:

+- about archival on CRAN and the change of maintainership
-There was a NOTE about comparing class() to string.
-The comparison works in all mentioned cases.
+- about a possibly misspelled word “SDMS” in DESCRIPTION, but that word is correct (and short for Speech Database Management System)

+On the R-hub builder platform, there were additional NOTEs about:

+- non-standard things in the check directory: `NULL`
+- detritus in the temp directory: `lastMiKTeXException`

+Both are probably due to bugs in the builder platform.

 ## Downstream dependencies